How to Start Job Shadowing

 - What you will do when you're job shadowing

 How do you decide where to job shadow?

 Identify the type of career you want to learn more about.
 If you want to major in journalism, consider following a reporter at an area newspaper.
 If you want to pursue a career in veterinary sciences, observe a local vet for the day.
 Interested in culinary arts?
 See if you can shadow a chef at a nearby restaurant.
 If you don’t have specific career aspirations at this point, that’s okay!
 Don’t let that stop you from learning about a potential profession.
 No matter where you job shadow, you will learn what you liked and disliked about the position, and each experience will help you identify the direction you want to go in your future.

 How do you set up the experience?

-Ask your friends and family members.
+Ask your friends and family.
 Where have your friends job shadowed?
-Do friends’ parents work at anywhere you want to learn more about?
-Do your relatives work at a place where you can job shadow them or one of their colleagues?
+Do friends’ parents, your relatives or their colleagues work anywhere you want to learn more about?

 Post a question.
 Your social network likely stretches far beyond the number of people at your dinner table, so simply asking people to send recommendations for local businesses where you can job shadow could return several possibilities you hadn’t considered.

 Talk to your high school counselor.
 Your high school counselor can offer ideas based on what other students have done.
 If there is an industry that interests you, see if your counselor can give you contact information to somebody that works for the company.